 Three or more

 If you are able to effectively manage your credit and finances, adding a third or fourth card makes sense if it can improve your financial situation.
 For example, if you are trying to increase your credit score, adding a credit card can help.
-However, if you use up to much of your available credit, it can hurt your score.
-It doesn’t matter how many credit cards you have, if you use more than 25 percent of your available credit, your credit score will decrease.
+However, if you use up too much of your available credit, it can hurt your score.
+It doesn’t matter how many credit cards you have, if you use more than 30 percent of your available credit, your credit score will suffer.

 One of the biggest reasons people add credit cards is to earn rewards for their purchases.
 When used responsibly, rewards credit cards can help you pay for future purchases with cash back or points that can be redeemed for cash.
 However, if you carry a balance on a rewards credit card, the interest charges can negate the benefits of the rewards.